Operation Blockade: Gameplay

 As a tiny island outpost lying directly in the path of the supply line that the Saruvian Empire is using to invade his country, the player and his allies must defend against waves of enemy air, ground, and naval forces.

 The game is a first-person shooter — all action occurs from the perspective of the character as it is navigated throughout the gaming environment.
 Players equip stronger weapons as the game continues, allowing them to destroy weak enemies quickly or take down larger opponents.
 The multiplayer component allows players to team up against the enemy forces and deploy tactics based on their personal styles.

 Most combat occurs in a fixed bunker; the player shoots down planes and other enemies from this location with a full, 360-degree perspective.
 As with most arcade-style games, players accumulate points as they destroy enemy forces.

 Development

 Developed by ScreamingGames and its sister company, Professor Fog's Workshop, Operation Blockade was loosely based on previous war shooters.
-Marketing manager Dennis Davidson stated that the game appeals to a wider audience than previous developments, as it allows players to begin action sequences immediately.
+Marketing manager Dennis Davidson said that the game appeals to a wider audience than previous developments, as it allows players to begin action sequences immediately.
 The team also strove for accuracy in military units and weapons, as a way to appeal to dedicated war gamers.

 Reception and criticism

 Operation Blockade received "generally unfavorable reviews" according to the review aggregation website Metacritic.
 IGN cited the graphics as "ghastly and painful" and the gameplay as forcing the reviewer to "scream in pain", while citing the audio as "not all that bad".
-GameSpot claimed that "If you were to buy, install, and actually enjoy Operation Blockade, you'd need to be at least partially insane."
 GameSpot criticized the game's gameplay as "repetitive, often frustrating" and the challenge as having "little skill involved".
-However, unlike IGN, GameSpot considered the graphics the high point of the game, stating that the game "looks quite good".
+Unlike IGN, GameSpot considered the graphics the high point of the game, stating that the game "looks quite good".